 When Repairs Or Parts Are Expensive

 Things like batteries, specialized parts, and especially labor can be very expensive.
-When you’re considering an extended plan on a product, take a moment to educate yourself on how expensive the thing is to fix in the first place.
-You may have to replace a cheap part 10 times in order to get your money out of a service plan on a small electronic gadget, but one part on a foreign car could make the whole thing pay for itself.
+When you’re considering an extended plan on a product, take a moment to educate yourself on how expensive it is to fix in the first place.
+You may have to replace a second part 10 times to get your money out of a service plan.
+However, one part of a foreign car could make the whole thing pay for itself.

 When Products Rate Low For Reliability

 Check out the consumer reports studies done on the brand you’re looking at buying.
-Certain brands are known for unreliability, but may have other redeeming qualities.
-In that case, buying the extended warranty could be the way to go.
-You can rest easy, knowing that when the unreliable part breaks, you’re covered, making the other benefits of the product worthwhile, despite its reputation for needing repairs.
+Certain brands are known for unreliability but may have other redeeming qualities.
+In that case, buying an extended warranty could be the way to go.
+You can rest easy, knowing that when the tricky part breaks, you’re covered, making the other benefits of the product worthwhile, despite its reputation for needing repairs.

 When Buying A Used Product

 Sometimes you can buy an extended warranty on a reconditioned or pre-owned product.
-Again, taking into account all the above criteria, it may not be a bad idea to have the extra coverage, especially for big ticket items that may require more expensive repairs or have more potential for breakage, like cars and houses.
-Buying the extended coverage may buy you peace of mind to reduce the stress of purchasing a used item in the first place.
+Again, taking into account all the above criteria, it may not be a bad idea to have the extra coverage.
+This is especially for big-ticket items that may require expensive repairs or have more potential for breakages.
+Purchasing the extended coverage may buy you peace of mind.

-All that being said, the secret to making the right decision, when it comes to extended warranties, is to educate yourself on the product.
-Know what’s already covered by the manufacturer’s warranty and by your credit card’s warranty, familiarize yourself with the moving parts of the product, ask your friends what they think of the product, and know how much it would otherwise cost you to repair it yourself.
-After you’ve done this rudimentary amount of research, you can breathe easy, knowing you’re covered.
+The secret to making the right decision, when it comes to extended warranties, is to educate yourself on the product.
+Know what’s already covered by the manufacturer’s warranty and by your credit card’s guarantee, familiarize yourself with the moving parts of the product, ask your friends what they think of the product, and know how much it would otherwise cost you to repair it yourself.
+After you’ve done this initial amount of research, you can breathe easy, knowing you’re covered.